sunjc826/peggle/README.md

     - Number of pegs of each type remaining
 6. Particle effects
   - When the ball hits something (except the wall), particles are produced at the point of collision.
 The direction of particles is not always accurate due to the approximate nature of collision detection's "penetration point", so it may sometimes go in the opposite direction of collision.
+  - When a special peg is hit, a green explosion particle emanates from the center of the peg.
 ## Tests
 ### Unit tests
 Many of the basic model classes have been unit tested.